 The GR8 Mates youth mentoring program envisions a community in which young people experience nurturing one-to-one relationships and community support, which in turn allows them to become the best they can be, capable of making informed, responsible decisions as they transition through school to further education or directly to the workplace.

 Please contact Robin Cox for further information.

-The GR8 Mates youth mentoring program, a school-based program, was trialled successfully in New South Wales, Australia, under the auspices of The Schools Industry Partnership (SIP) a not for profit organization providing career development and transition programs, with a specific focus on Senior School students (aged 12 to 19).
+The GR8 Mates youth mentoring program, a school-based program, was trialed successfully in New South Wales, Australia, under the auspices of The Schools Industry Partnership (SIP) a not-for-profit organization providing career development and transition programs, with a specific focus on Senior School students (aged 12 to 19).

 The GR8 Mates youth mentoring program followed all the Internationally credible Quality Assurance Standards.
 Volunteer adult mentors, aged 21 and over, met selection criteria and attended a 21 hour mentor training program (in 2017 adapted to a 16 hour training program) which was followed by a short discussion with the Trainer to ensure that the volunteer was both suitable and ready to mentor adolescents.

 The participating School appointed a Coordinator to facilitate the running of the program.

 Volunteer mentors were paired with students, mostly linked to interests and hobbies, after some short matching, fun and educational activities.
 In the majority of cases the mentee (student) was matched with their first or second choice after meeting all the volunteers.